Energy in France

 An electricity pylon in Les Carroz, France.

-According to the International Energy Agency, France has historically generated a very low level of carbon dioxide emissions compared to other G7 economies due to its reliance on nuclear energy.
 Energy in France was generated from five primary sources: nuclear power, natural gas, liquid fuels, renewables and coal.
-In 2020, nuclear power made up the largest portion of electricity generation, at around 78%.
+In 2020, nuclear power generated about 78% of electricity, the highest proportion in the world.
 Coal energy is declining and due to cease.

-Renewables accounted for 19.1% of energy consumption in 2020.
-France has the largest share of nuclear electricity in the world.
+Renewables accounted for 19.1% of energy consumption in 2020 and the country is increasingly investing in renewable energy, aiming to increase its share to 32% by 2030.
+According to the International Energy Agency, France has historically generated a very low level of carbon dioxide emissions compared to other G7 economies due to its reliance on nuclear energy.
 The country is also among the world's biggest net exporters of electricity.
-The country is increasingly investing in renewable energy and has set a target of 32% by 2030.

 In its 2021 Country report on France, the International Energy Agency warned that the country is recording delays in terms of meetings its own energy and climate goals.
 The IEA pointed to the rising level of carbon emissions due to the reliance on fossil fuels in transport in particular and to concerns related to the aging nuclear fleet.